Communities

 @Conrado I'm uncertain what you mean by that.
 Questions on etymology are accepted here.

-Conrado‭ wrote almost 4 years ago · edited almost 4 years ago
+Conrado‭ wrote about 4 years ago · edited about 4 years ago

 @Moshi Sorry it wasn't clear.
 I meant to address myself to OP, who has an admittedly narrowly-focused interest.
 I'm not saying that's wrong, just that I'd be glad to see that expertise mixed in and interacting with the rest of the questions from time to time.
 I'm sorry if I've over-run the boundaries; I didn't mean to be troublesome, and I really don't have the technical competence to even properly argue about the issue in question.
 Cheers!